cheshireca7/exposer/README.md

 exposer requires a running Elasticsearch cluster to work properly.
 Information required to establish communication should be specified in `config.yaml`, or `.env` if running exposer via **docker-compose**.

 ## Provider Configuration
 For uncover to run properly, it requires API keys to the different search engiens to be used.
 The provider configuration file should be located at `$HOME/.config/uncover/provider-config.yaml`

-If running with **docker**, keys should be specified within the exposer container

 # Install
 exposer requires **go1.21** to install successfully.
 Run the following command to get the repo -